PintaProject/user-guide/docs/redeye.md

 ![redeyebefore](img/redeyebefore.PNG)

-* To confine the effect to just the eyes, use the selection tool to highlight the subject’s eyes.
+* Select the subjects eyes using one of the [selection tools](select_overview.md) to confine effect to just the eyes

 ![redeyeselect](img/redeyeselect.PNG)